mermaidpurse/wrapsher/docs/wrapsher.md

       that the **core** module is always implicitly included.
 - A `meta` statement providing metadata which is available to programs loading the module (**UNIMPLEMENTED**):
-    - `meta version`: the module version
+    - `meta version`: the module or program version
     - `meta source`: the source URL
     - `meta author`: the author
     - `meta docs`: help documentation.
 When the program is at the